 Warning Num- ber: Warning Name Cause Investigative Actions Corrective Actions The servomotor U, V, and W wirings is faulty.
 Check the servomotor main circuit cable connection.
 Confirm that there is no contact fault in the motor wiring or encoder wiring.
 The SERVOPACK gain is too low.
 Check the SERVOPACK gain.
 Increase the servo gain by using the function such as advanced autotuning.
-A.900: Position Error The acceleration of the position reference is too high.
+A.900: Position Error Overflow The acceleration of the position reference is too high.
 Reduce the reference acceleration, and operate the SERVOPACK.
-Reduce the acceleration rate of the position reference.
-Overflow Setting of the excessive position error alarm level (Pn520) is low against the operating condition.
+Reduce the reference acceleration of the position reference using a MECHATROLINK command, or smooth the acceleration of the position reference by selecting the position reference filter (ACCFIL) using a MECHATROLINK command.
+Setting of the excessive position error alarm level (Pn520) is low against the operating condition.
 Check the alarm level (Pn520) to see if it is set to an appropriate value.
 Set the Pn520 to proper value.
 A SERVOPACK fault occurred.
 Turn the power supply to the SER-VOPACK OFF and ON again.
 If the alarm still occurs, the SERVOPACK may be faulty.
 Replace the SERVO-PACK.
-A.901: Position Error Overflow Alarm at Servo ON When the servomor power is ON, the ption error exceeded parameter setting (Pn526×Pn528/100) Set an appropriate value for the excessive position error warning level at servo ON (Pn528).
+A.901: Position Error Overflow Alarm at Servo ON When the servomotor power is ON, the position error exceeded the parameter setting (Pn526×Pn528/100).
+Set an appropriate value for the excessive position error warning level at servo ON (Pn528).
 Incorrect wiring or contact fault of servo-motor and encoder.
 Check the wiring.
 Confirm that the servomotor and encoder are correctly wired.
 A.910: Overload Operation beyond the overload protection characteristics.
 Check the motor overload characteristics and executed run command.
 Reconsider the load conditions and operating conditions.
 Or, increase the motor capacity.
 (Warning before the overload alarm (A.710 or A.720).)
 Excessive load was applied during operation because the servomotor was not driven due to mechanical problems.
 Check the executed operation reference and motor speed.
 Remove the mechanical problems.
 A SERVOPACK fault occurred.
 The SERVOPACK may be faulty.
 Replace the SERVOPACK.
-Abnormal vibration was detected at the motor speed.
+A.911: Vibration Abnormal vibration was detected at the motor speed.
 Check for abnormal noise from the servomotor, and check the speed and torque waveforms during operation.
 Reduce the motor speed or reduce the servo gain by using the function such as one-parameter tuning.
-A.911: Vibration The moment of inertia ratio (Pn103) value is greater than the actual value or is greatly changed.
+The moment of inertia ratio (Pn103) value is greater than the actual value or is greatly changed.
 Check the moment of inertia ratio.
 Set the moment of inertia ratio (Pn103) to an appropriate value.